Family Law

 When parents separate, child support is generally assessed and collected through the Child Support Scheme, which is part of the Commonwealth Department of Social Services.

 A parent is generally obliged to financially maintain their child until the child turns 18.
-When child maintenance orders are required to provide financial support to a child over 18, a parent can apply to the Federal Circuit and Family Court of Australia (FCFCOA) for a child maintenance order.
+A child over 18 is not covered by the Child Support Assessment Act 1989.
+A parent seeking financial support for a child over 18 can apply to the Federal Circuit and Family Court for a child maintenance order where a child:

 1. with a significant physical or mental disability needs ongoing care; and/or